Azure/iotedge-lorawan-starterkit/docs/user-guide/devguide.md

 - The log level can be configured by setting the `Logging__LogLevel__Default` environment variable.
 For more fine-grained configuration of the console log level, refer to [Logging in .NET Core and ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-6.0#set-log-level-by-command-line-environment-variables-and-other-configuration).
 - You can use Application Insights by setting the `APPINSIGHTS_INSTRUMENTATIONKEY` environment variable.
 The log levels for Application Insights can be configured similarly to the default log levels, but by using the environment variables `Logging__ApplicationInsights__LogLevel__<Default|...>`.
 - You can configure on which URLs the service is listening by setting the environment variable `ASPNETCORE_URLS`.
-- You can configure the certificates that should be used by the discovery endpoint as described in the [Minimal APIs overview](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-6.0#specify-https-using-a-custom-certificate).
-Instead of using the `appsettings.json` you can always use environment variables of the structure `Kestrel__Certificates__Default__<Path|KeyPath|...>`.

 #### Deployment in Azure